Some Rigidity Theorem for Anosov Geodesic Flows: Introduction and Main Results

-The results by Klingenberg at \cite{kli:kli} and Ma\~n\'e at \cite{mane:mane}, show that geometric properties are indeed consequence of dynamical properties.
-In the same spirit, in this paper we will to show some results which give us an important relation between the geometry and dynamic of the geodesic flow.
-Moreover, we will obtain that a dynamical rigidity implies geometric rigidity.
+The results of Klingenberg at \cite{kli:kli}, Ma\~n\'e at \cite{mane:mane}, and Melo-Roma\~na at \cite{RomanaMelo3} show that some geometric properties of manifolds with Anosov geodesic flow are consequences of dynamical properties.
+In the same spirit, in this paper, we will show some results which give an important relation between the geometry and dynamical behavior of the geodesic flow.
+Moreover, we will obtain that a dynamical rigidity implies geometric rigidity (cf. Theorem \ref{curvature}), which will be used to show rigidity in the level of conjugacy between two geodesic flows (cf. Theorem \ref{R-conjugation} and Theorem \ref{R-conjugation-WCP}).